sailajaj/sailajaj.github.io/Continuous-Delivery/12-factor-terraform-salt.md

  All of this is so that when the app is running, that “run” process can be completely automated.
 Twelve factor apps need to be capable of running in an automated fashion because they need to be capable of restarting should there be a problem.

+### Processes

+Twelve-factor processes are stateless and share-nothing.
+Any data that needs to persist must be stored in a stateful backing service, typically a database.

+The memory space or filesystem of the process can be used as a brief, single-transaction cache.
+For example, downloading a large file, operating on it, and storing the results of the operation in the database.
+The twelve-factor app never assumes that anything cached in memory or on disk will be available on a future request or job – with many processes of each type running, chances are high that a future request will be served by a different process.
+Even when running only one process, a restart (triggered by code deploy, config change, or the execution environment relocating the process to a different physical location) will usually wipe out all local (e.g., memory and filesystem) state.

+###  Port Binding

+The twelve-factor app is completely self-contained and does not rely on runtime injection of a webserver into the execution environment to create a web-facing service.
+The web app exports HTTP as a service by binding to a port, and listening to requests coming in on that port.

+In a local development environment, the developer visits a service URL like http://localhost:5000/ to access the service exported by their app.
+In deployment, a routing layer handles routing requests from a public-facing hostname to the port-bound web processes.
+This is typically implemented by using dependency declaration to add a webserver library to the app

+###  Concurrency:

+The process model truly shines when it comes time to scale out.
+The share-nothing, horizontally partitionable nature of twelve-factor app processes means that adding more concurrency is a simple and reliable operation.
+The array of process types and number of processes of each type is known as the process formation.

+When you’re writing a twelve-factor app, make sure that  you provide a way for it to be scaled out, rather than scaled up.
+That means that in order to add more capacity, you should be able to add more instances rather than more memory or CPU to the machine on which the app is running.
+Note that this specifically means being able to start additional processes on additional machines, which is, fortunately, a key capability of Kubernetes.

+###  Disposabilty

+Processes should strive to minimize startup time.
+Ideally, a process takes a few seconds from the time the launch command is executed until the process is up and ready to receive requests or jobs.

+With Kubernetes we can perform green-blue deployments for easy disposabilty.

+###  Dev/prod parity
+Keep development, staging, and production as similar as possible

+### Logs

+Logs are the stream of aggregated, time-ordered events collected from the output streams of all running processes and backing services.
+During local development, the developer will view this stream in the foreground of their terminal to observe the app’s behavior.n staging or production deploys, each process’ stream will be captured by the execution environment, collated together with all other streams from the app, and routed to one or more final destinations for viewing and long-term archival.

+=> Key to developers requiring prod access.
+If logs are streamed to a central point then there is no compelling reason for prod access.

+### Admin
+Run admin/management tasks as one-off processes

 #